 - Download and install the latest version of Microsoft Teams.

 Reinstalling Microsoft Team can resolve many issues that can occur due to corrupted files and bugs.
 Install the new version of Microsoft Teams and check for any improvements.

-To mute your microphone while using Microsoft Teams, you need to navigate to the meeting control bar and click on the microphone button.
+To mute the microphone in MS Teams, you need to navigate to the meeting control bar.
+For more details, check out our complete guide.

 To change your Microsoft Teams audio settings, click on your profile photo and go to Settings > Devices and select the microphone you want to use by default.